 Every worker in the UK has a National Insurance (NI) number, which you need in order to work legally.
 It is used to keep track of social security contributions.
-If you earn more than about £155 a week, both you and your employer have to pay what are called National Insurance contributions (NICs).
+If you earn more than about £166 a week, both you and your employer have to pay what are called National Insurance contributions (NICs).
 These are a kind of tax.
 In return, workers gain entitlements to various social security benefits.
 Paying NICs in the UK can also help you build up entitlements in your home country.

 To get a NI number, you need to make an appointment for an 'evidence of identity' interview at your nearest Job Centre.
 This is a government office that can be found in most large towns or city districts.
 You will need to take proof of your identity (such as a passport) as well as evidence that you are working.
 You may be given a temporary NI number until the proper number is issued.

 Some employers may offer you a job without paying National Insurance or tax (known as 'cash in hand').
 This is against the law.
 If they are breaking this law, it is very likely they will break other employment laws as well, especially those that protect workers.
-It may be harder for you to enforce any of your legal rights if you are not working legally.
+It is likely to be harder for you to enforce any of your legal rights if you are not working legally.
 You should avoid this type of job.

 Note that your employer has no right to hold on to your passport or identity documents, but they must ask to see original identity documents proving that you have the legal right to work in the UK before you are allowed to start work.
 They will take a photocopy of your identity documents.